nyaruka/goflow/cmd/docgen/templates/flows.md

 # Nodes

-Flow definitions are composed of zero or more nodes, the first node is always the entry node.

-A Node consists of:
+A node consists of:

  * `uuid` the UUID
- * `actions` a list of 0-n actions which will be executed upon first entering a node
+ * `actions` a list of 0-100 actions which will be executed upon first entering a node
  * `router` an optional router which determines which exit to take
- * `exit` a list of 0-n exits which can be used to link to other nodes
+ * `exit` a list of 0-100 exits which can be used to link to other nodes

 At its simplest, a node can be just a single action with no exits, wait or router, such as: